EthanPerello/npc-forge/docs/how-to-use.md

 • Modify all character attributes
 • Add or remove quests, dialogue lines, and items
 • Regenerate specific character elements
-• Upload or regenerate portraits
+• Upload, regenerate, or edit portraits with text prompts
+• Generate and manage additional character traits
 • Choose different AI models for regeneration

 ## Interactive Chat with Characters